anlowee/Computer-Organization-And-Design/ch 5/homework.md

 | 253          | 1111 110 1     | 1      | 6     | 15  | M        |

 ## 5.2.3 [20] <§§5.3, 5.4>
 You are asked to optimize a cache design for the given references.
-Th ere are three direct-mapped cache designs possible, all with a total of 8 words of data: C1 has 1-word blocks, C2 has 2-word blocks, and C3 has 4-word blocks.
+There are three direct-mapped cache designs possible, all with a total of 8 words of data: C1 has 1-word blocks, C2 has 2-word blocks, and C3 has 4-word blocks.
 In terms of miss rate, which cache design is the best?
 If the miss stall time is 25 cycles, and C1 has an access time of 2 cycles, C2 takes 3 cycles, and C3 takes 5 cycles, which is the best cache design?

 **A:**
 C1 has 8(2^3) cache word blocks with 1-word size, so there is no offset, WordAddr[2:0] is index, the rest of WordAddr is tag.<br>